spellshift/realm/docs/_docs/dev-guide/introduction.md

 # Terminology

-Throughout the documentation terms like "agent" or "implant" are used to refrence various components (or types of components) in our codebase.
+Throughout the documentation terms like "agent" or "implant" are used to reference various components (or types of components) in our codebase.
 Below we attempt to define some of those terms, to add some clarity to that other documentation.

 ### Target
 A Target is a system that is in-scope for the current engagement.
 It is used to establish a logical boundary between different systems in an engagement (e.g. between a webserver and a database).
 This enables operations to _target_ a particular system, for example you may want to list files on a web server in your engagement scope.